-Members of the CSUSB community have the right to live, work, and learn in an environment free of unlawful discrimination.
+Members of the CSUSB community have the right to live, work, and learn in an environment free of unlawful discrimination, harassment or retaliation (DHR).
 It is the policy of CSUSB that no student, employee, volunteer, member of the public, or recipient of services and/or benefits provided by CSUSB shall be subjected to any form of prohibited discrimination in any CSUSB programs or activities.
-Please see the CSUSB website for additional information on the Executive Order: https://www.csusb.edu/policies/systemwide-policy-prohibiting-discrimination-harassment-and-retaliation-sexual-misconduct